composewell/packcheck/README.md

 $ env -i PATH=/bin:/usr/bin BUILD=stack ./package-test.sh
 ```

-## Using with Travis or Appveyor CI
-Just copy `.travis.yml` and `appveyor.yml` files from this package to your
-package and you should be good to go unless your package has some special
-requirements, external dependencies etc. If needed you can tweak the CI config
-files to your taste.

-You can also copy the `package-test.sh` and commit it to your repo.
-This will
-allow you to conveniently run exactly the same build and test on your local
-machine that you would run on a CI host.
-Of course, if you don't commit it to
-your repo you you can also run it from somewhere else when needed.

 ## Full Reference

 Options marked `DESTRUCTIVE!` are fine in a CI environment.
 But on a